|

 The

-only difference?
-The cursor arrow is positioned
+only difference is that the cursor arrow is positioned

 closer to the text in the final retail game.